 Since 1991, the FNS has completed several studies to assess various aspects of the Child Nutrition Program Policies, Administration, and Operational issues.
 FNS completed a three year (1989-1991) Child Nutrition Program Operations Study involving data collection from a nationally representative sample of SFA Directors and State Agency staff.
 The survey instruments were tailored to address various aspects of program operations; unique aspects were added in lieu of relevant issues each year.
 Similarly, FNS completed a three year (2000-2002) School Meals initiative Implementation Study to gather information on CN program characteristics and Operational issues.
-Once every ten years, the FNS has gathers data on the nutritional contribution of school meals to the diets of children, with the most recent data available from School Nutrition Dietary Assessment Study (SNDA) IV.
+Once every ten years, the FNS gathers data on the nutritional contribution of school meals to the diets of children, with the most recent data available from School Nutrition Dietary Assessment Study (SNDA) IV.
 While SNDA gathered data exclusively on nutritional contribution of school meals, subsequent surveys have provided data on various aspects of the school environment and meal operations, including school policies on availability of competitive foods, wellness, and food safety (in SNDA IV, completed in June 2010).
 Collection of ongoing data on various aspects of program operations has allowed FNS to respond to various issues in a timely manner, such as enforcing strict guidelines for school nutrition programs, developing programs to allow schools to track compliance with guidelines, and offering technical assistance and trainings to ensure program operations.

 A.2 Purpose and Use of the Information